Algorithmic aspects of rotor-routing and the notion of linear equivalence: Introduction

 In Section \ref{sec::lin_eqv}, we define the analogue of the notion of linear equivalence of the chip-firing game for the rotor-routing game.
 We show that the linear equivalence notions of the two models are related in a simple way.
 Moreover, whether two configurations of the rotor-routing game are linearly equivalent can be decided in polynomial time.

 We use this result to prove polynomial time decidability of the reachability problem for rotor-routing in a special case.
-This result is an analogue of a recent result in chip-firing \cite{chip-reach}.
 In particular, we show, that it can be decided in polynomial time whether two unicycles lie in the same rotor-router orbit.
-Using the relationship between linear equivalence for chip-firing and for rotor-routing, we give a simple proof for the fact that the number of rotor-router unicycle orbits equals the order of the Picard group of the graph.
+Using the relationship between linear equivalence for chip-firing and for rotor-routing, we give a simple bijective proof for the fact that the number of rotor-router unicycle orbits equals the order of the Picard group of the graph.
+(This fact also follows from a combination of previous results \cite[Theorem 1]{pham_rotor} and \cite[Theorem 2.10]{farrell-levine-coeulerian}, but they do not provide a bijection.)
 Finally, we show, that the rotor-router action of the Picard group on the set of spanning in-arborescences \cite{Holroyd08} can also be interpreted in terms of the linear equivalence.
 Using this interpretation, we show that it can be checked in polynomial time, whether a given spanning in-arborescence is the image of another given arborescence by a given element of the Picard group.
 Also using this interpretation, we give a simpler proof for the result of Chan et al.~\cite{Chan15} stating that the rotor-router action is independent of the base point if and only if all cycles in the graph are reversible.